HerczeghB/Agent_project/README.md

 ## Current Functionality

 * **Weather Search:** The agent can be provided with a city name to fetch and display the current weather information using [OpenWeather API](https://openweathermap.org/).
-* **Calculator:** The agent can perform calculations.
+* **Calculator:** The agent can perform calculations.(this function is just for learning purposes, maybe implement something later)

 ## Future Implementations

 The following features are planned for future development:

 * **Enhanced Geolocation:** The `find_location` function will be updated to use the [Geoapify API](https://www.geoapify.com/) for more accurate and robust location searching.
-* **User Input for City:** A feature will be added to allow the user to be prompted to enter a city name, making the weather search interactive.